The first episode of the TV show ‘Lost’ aired back in September 2004 and 14 years later, few shows have got close to the masterpiece that was created.

 7. It asked questions and started conversations

-Questions weren’t just raised about the show, but of our own reality and the meaning behind it too.
+Questions weren’t just raised about the show, but of our own reality and the meaning behind it.
 The subtext in Lost was hard to miss.
 To begin with, a number of characters were named after famous philosophers such as John Locke, Rousseau and Richard Alpert.
-But putting the obvious aside, Lost went a lot deeper primarily through the character of John Locke, but also with the key themes of the show.
+But putting the obvious aside, Lost went a lot deeper primarily through the character of John Locke and the key themes of the show.

 John Locke was a great believer in destiny.
 He believed that he had a purpose on the island and trusted it to show him the way.
 He even made questionable decisions that often came with consequence based on what the island told him.
 His conversations with Jack always emphasised two sides of a coin.
 Locke; a man of faith.
 Jack; a man of science.